LiorSinai/liorsinai.github.io/_posts/2021-06-04-birthday-collisions.md

 	<figcaption></figcaption>
 </figure>

 To simplify calculations, it is easiest to assume that sharing a birthday with someone is independent of sharing it with anyone else.
 This is not entirely accurate.
-For example, if person A and person B share a birthday, then the probability of sharing a birthday with person B depends on the probability of sharing it with person A. In the highly unlikely case of everyone else having the same birthday, then the probablity of sharing with anyone depends on everyone.
+For example, if person A and person B share a birthday, then the probability of sharing a birthday with person B depends on the probability of sharing it with person A. In the highly unlikely case of everyone else having the same birthday, then the probability of sharing with anyone depends on everyone.
 But the assumption of independence is good because (1) most people will not share birthdays and (2) the events of multiple people sharing birthdays are very unlikely.

 Under the assumption sharing is independent, you can imagine going to each and every person and asking them if they have the same birthday as you.
 There is a 1/365 chance they will say yes, and a 364/365 chance they will say no. For exactly one other person sharing a birthday with you, this is a standard binomial probability where there are 22 ways where 1 person will say yes and 21 will say no: